Joel Teitelbaum: Opposition to Zionism

-Teitelbaum was famous for his vocal opposition to Zionism in all arenas and never acknowledged that Zionists had saved his life during the Holocaust.
-He encouraged his followers in Israel to form self-sufficient communities without assistance from the State of Israel and forbade any official engagement with it.
+Teitelbaum was well-known for his spoken and written opposition to Zionism.
+He encouraged his followers living in Israel to form self-sufficient communities without assistance from the State of Israel and forbade any official engagement with it.

-Before World War II, most Hasidic rabbis, as well as many other prominent Orthodox rabbis and leaders, believed that God had promised to return the Jewish people to the Land of Israel under the leadership of the Moshiach, who would arrive when the Jewish people had merited redemption.
-While awaiting the Moshiach, the Jewish people were to perform the mitzvot and were not to antagonize or rebel against the Gentile nations of the world.
+Before World War II, most Hasidic rabbis—as well as many other prominent Orthodox rabbis and leaders—believed that God had promised to return the Jewish people to the Land of Israel under the leadership of the Messiah, who would arrive when the Jewish people had merited redemption.
+While awaiting the Messiah, the Jewish people were to perform the mitzvot and were not to antagonize or rebel against the Gentile nations of the world.
 In the years following the Holocaust, Teitelbaum strengthened this position.

-In Teitelbaum's view, the founding of the modern State of Israel by secular and religious Jews, rather than the Moshiach, violated a Jewish commandment that Jews should wait for the Messiah.
+In Teitelbaum's view, the founding of the State of Israel by secular and religious Jews, rather than the Messiah, violated a Jewish commandment that Jews should wait for the Messiah.
 Moreover, Teitelbaum taught that the existence of the State of Israel was actually preventing the Messiah from coming.